 Fragments of yellow silk discovered in a bag have been reconstructed into a historically accurate 18th century dress, thanks to a collaboration between the National Institute of Dramatic Art (NIDA) and the National Trust (NSW).
 The Yellow Dress will be on show for the first time this month.

 Believed to have been donated to the National Trust in the 1970s, the pieces of exquisite yellow silk damask were discovered in a storage bag at Old Government House.
 The fragments were oddly shaped, with some sewn into a belt and child-sized bodice.
 While the luxuriousness of the fabric suggested it was from the 18th century, very little was known about its history.

 Pre-colonial dresses are a rarity in Australian collections, and restoring these garments takes time and expertise.
-The National Trust approached NIDA to see if their design students could help research the collection and piece the dress back together.
+The National Trust approached NIDA to see if they could help research the collection and piece the dress back together.

-The NIDA team was led by dress historian and curator Hilary Davidson, who mentored two third-year BFA Costume students, Lucy Francis and Jasmin Gray as part of their final year research project.
+The NIDA team was led by expert dress historian and curator Hilary Davidson, who directed the research and reconstruction of the dress, along with third-year BFA Costume students, Lucy Francis and Jasmin Gray.

 “As costume students, we research and remake historical dresses,” said Jasmin, “but to get this chance to work on the real thing was an incredible opportunity.”

 The NIDA team spent five days going over the fragments of fabric.
 Like pieces in a jigsaw puzzle, they didn’t initially make sense.

 “The mystery of the yellow dress felt daunting and completely overwhelming,” said Lucy.
 “It was clear that the dress had been picked, poked and prodded like a bad science experiment.
 We found remnants of 19th century hooks and eyes that had eroded.
 We had bodice pieces cut in the Victorian fashion.
 There were even a few spots of blood on the sleeve!”